 To make your food drive a success, follow these handy tips.
 For more information, please contact Carol Griffin who coordinates area Food Drives at (845) 534-5344 X112.

-- Register your food drive with the Food Bank by completing and returning the registration: https://foodbankofhudsonvalley.org/wp-content/uploads/FBHV-Food-Drive-Registration-Form.pdf Submitting this form puts you on our Food Drive Calendar and helps us keep things organized
+- Register your food drive with the Food Bank by completing and returning this registration form: Registration Form Submitting this form puts you on our Food Drive Calendar and helps us keep things organized

 - Create a theme for your food drive.
-Use our theme guide: https://foodbankofhudsonvalley.org/wp-content/uploads/FOOD-DRIVE-THEMES.pdf for ideas, or create your own.
+Download our theme guide: Theme Guide for ideas, or create your own.
 Run a food drive in connection with a special event or holiday celebration.
-Click here for a list of food drive favorites.
+Download List of Food Drive Favorites.

 - Set a date for your food drive.
 A two-week food drive is usually about right.
 Shorter food drives need to be very well publicized to be effective